“I am at that jumping off point” ~Fried Green Tomatoes, (Jessica Tandy’s character)

-I am at that “jumping off point” as described in “Fried Green Tomatoes,” denoted by Jessica Tandy’s character, which means I’m at the end of my life, or pretty near anyway.
+I begin with this little statement as a case in point.
+It means I’m at the end of my life, or pretty near anyway.

-Oh, don’t get me wrong.
-My eldest brother was 12 years older than I, my eldest sister 10 years.
-But as each grew, each left, and it was me in the last stand, suffering the comedic tragedy and the irony of the whole thing. i am talking about what came by that time.
+My eldest brother was twelve years older than I, my eldest sister ten years.
+But as each sibling grew and flew the nest, it was me alone that saw the last stand of my parents before the worst suffering would come about.
+I am talking about what became of my parents by that time.

-Then, when things got sticky and messy, and I had to pay for my consequences.
-By this time, both of my parents had died and I began to remember what it was my parents tried to teach me, and suddenly I worshipped them and longed to see them again.
+When things got sticky and messy, and I had to pay for my consequences.
+By this time, both of my parents had died and I began to remember what it was my parents tried to teach me.
+Gradually, I worshipped their instructive advice and longed to see them again.
 Of course, this was long after they were gone, and I sorrowed tremendously over losing them.

-I have in my old age, accepted the consequences of my obstinance, and endured the pain for which I was blamed in the lives of others who were in my care, because in my heart I knew I deserved it, even though I was never malicious, only ignorant.
+I have in my old age, accepted the consequences of my obstinance, and endured the pain for which I was blamed in the lives of others who were in my care, because in my heart I felt I deserved it, even though I was never malicious, only ignorant.
 But ignorance is the consequence one receives when one is rebellious, and because I did not want to learn from those who knew better than I, there was much suffering awaiting me.

-But in reality, I did the best I knew how., considering we all say that, but never admit that had we listened to those who had already gone down those roads, we could have faired better.
+In reality, I did the best I knew how.
+Considering we all say that, we all never admit that had we listened to those who had already gone down those roads, we could have faired better.
 That bit of wisdom does not always work, especially if, of course, those in charge themselves didn’t know what they were doing because they didn’t listen to their own parents.
 But that was not the case for my mother, or father.

 So what it is I am trying to tell you is that I learned a very valuable lesson in life, at this jumping off point.

-That is alright.
 Simply because you can see they do not know what they are doing at times, does not give us the right to disrespect them, or deny them any honor at all.
 Even when they stumble over their own lives, they try to do their best.
-Sometimes, if nothing else, we could choose to look at those things they may be good at handling, as pearls in the midst of a soggy, staled, outer layered shell.
+Sometimes, if nothing else, we could choose to look at those things they may be good at handling, as pearls in the midst of a soggy, mud-filled swamp.

 For example, my father was very good at maintaining his calm while trying to explain something very important.
 It may be that the content seemed minuscule in the area of importance, like “keep the handles on the pan inward from the outside of the stove, so you don’t bump into it and get burned.”